Cover of A Raisin in the Sun

 What themes does A Raisin in the Sun explore?

-Central themes in A Raisin in the Sun include racial segregation, family, dreams, economic mobility, generational conflict.
+Central themes in A Raisin in the Sun include American Dream, Black family life, housing segregation, gender and work, assimilation vs heritage.
 These themes match how the book is discussed in most curriculum guides and AP Literature prompts.